 Premium rate services are a form of micro-payment for paid for content, data services and value added services that are subsequently charged to your telephone bill.
 They tend to cost more than a normal phone call or text message.
 They usually operate on numbers beginning 09, 118, 087 or five or six digit mobile voice and text shortcodes.

 The premium rate industry in the UK incorporates a diverse number of services, such as:

 Ofcom has overall responsibility for regulating premium rate services.
-PhonepayPlus is appointed by Ofcom to carry out the day-to-day operations.
-Further information about PhonepayPlus can be found at www.phonepayplus.org.uk.
+The Phone-paid Services Authority (PSA) is appointed by Ofcom to carry out day-to-day operations.
+Further information about PSA can be found at www.psauthority.org.uk

-If you want to check a premium rate number on your bill, you can use the number checker on the PhonepayPlus website.
-As well as identifying the premium rate service, the facility will let you know whether it is under investigation for any reason and of any action PhonepayPlus is taking.
+If you want to check a premium rate number on your bill, you can use the number checker on the PSA website.
+As well as identifying the premium rate service, the facility will let you know whether it is under investigation for any reason and of any action PSA is taking.